licosan/Formula1/README.md

 * You dont want to use EVAL for obvious security reasons,
 * You don't want to rely on half the internet as dependancies, but prefer a single self-contained class,
-* You don't necessarily have the latest PHP version,
+* You don't necessarily have the latest PHP version, or Composer,
 * You want something readable that you could easily understand and customize,
+* You need something that knows about operators priority, unary operators, and parenthesis,
+* You want to be able to include sub-formulas inside your variables,

-Then you might like Formula1 ! ;-)
+...then you might like Formula1 ! ;-)

 **Simple usage no variables**